jpommerening/node-git-semver/README.md

-This allows for succinct code, that chains multiple methods (hello [demeter](http://en.wikipedia.org/wiki/Law_of_Demeter)) synchronously and waits until the asynchronous operations finish.
+This allows for succinct code, that chains multiple methods (hello [demeter](http://en.wikipedia.org/wiki/Law_of_Demeter)) synchronously and waits until the asynchronous operations finish, a behaviour that closely resembles promises and deferreds

 Most operations start from the [repository](doc/api/repository.md) class.
 Once instantiated the repository tries to resolve it's `.git` directory and